-Hi!
-I’m Dr. Amanda Falkers, Owner and Clinic Director here at AJ Falkers Counseling & Consulting Services.
-I became a therapist because I have a deep passion for walking alongside others as they navigate both the challenges and the beautiful moments life brings.
-My goal has always been to empower individuals and families in finding hope, healing, and growth.
+Hi, I’m Dr. Amanda J. Falkers, Founder and Owner of AJ Falkers Counseling & Consulting Services, LLC.
+I became a therapist because of my deep passion for walking alongside individuals and families as they navigate life’s challenges and meaningful moments.
+My goal—both clinically and professionally—has always been to empower others toward hope, healing, and growth.

 Licensed Professional Counselor (LPC)